-- 3.2.24.
-The current community health and care estate in Lewisham has been mapped and Lewisham Health and Care Partners have identified a number of projects as priority areas for action in Lewisham. - 3.2.25.
-The ambition is to support the Partners' vision for community based care and move to more integrated working across community and primary care teams.
-The development of Lewisham's health and care estate needs to be flexible to support co-ordinated, integrated and mobile working alongside digital modernisation, as described in the Long Term Plan. - 3.2.26.
-Lewisham Health and Care Partners have identified a number of priority projects in the community for investment which are highlighted in the table below (i.e. strategic infrastructure list).
+- 3.2.28.
+The current community health and care estate in Lewisham has been mapped and Lewisham Health and Care Partners have identified a number of projects as priority areas for action in Lewisham. - 3.2.29.
+The ambition is to support the Partners' vision for community based care and to further embed the integrated working across community and primary care teams as part of the ICS development in addition to growing the Trusts own anchor role in its locality.
+The development of Lewisham's health and care estate needs to be flexible to support coordinated, integrated and agile working through digital modernisation and more sustainable places, as described in the NHS Long Term Plan.